Tata Ace: Tata Magic Iris

 A passenger carrier based on the Tata Ace Zip platform, the Tata Magic Iris, has also been launched.

 Ace EV

 The Ace EV is the first product featuring Tata Motors’ EVOGEN powertrain.
 It is powered by a 27 kW (36 hp) motor with 130Nm of peak torque, cargo volume of 208 ft3 and grade-ability of 22%.

 Manufacturing locations

-The mini truck is now produced at a facility in Pantnagar, Uttarakhand, although it was initially manufactured at Pune.
+The mini truck is now produced at a facility located in Pantnagar, Uttarakhand, India although it was initially manufactured in Pune.